 Check here the rates for quad tours in Boa Vista

 Have you ever dreamt of a close encounter with humpback whales?

 Well then head to Boa Vista as these friendly creatures come to Cape Verde to give birth, normally in spring.

 So, if you’re planning a trip to Boa Vista between March and May, a whale-watching boat tour could be the experience of your lifetime!

 Tours depart from most of the hotels in Boa Vista and include a short briefing and half an hour of navigation before being able to observe the whales in the company of a marine biologist.

-One of the best hotels offering whale watching tours is the Hotel Riu Touareg *****, an All-Inclusive resort that surely knows how to treat its guests.
+One of the best hotels offering whale-watching tours is the Hotel Riu Touareg *****, an all-inclusive resort that truly knows how to treat its guests.